 I have decided to discontinue the Fuji EZ Keepers.
 The biggest problem with them is that they cause kinks in a fluorocarbon line that are hard to stretch out.
 Attempting to stretch a line that is attached to the rod greatly increases the chance that you will break the rod tip.

 Personally, I feel the Meiho Chibi Maru tenkara line holders are a much better solution.

 Designed for spin fishermen to hold a lure securely, which only requires one keeper, they come only one to a pack.
-For tenkara line holders, two EZ Keepers are required.
+For tenkara line holders, two EZ Keepers or Hook Keepers are required.

-Using the large "O" rings, mount the EZ keepers so that the one closer to the grip angles backwards when flipped up and the one towards the tip end of the grip section angles forwards when flipped up.
-The two smaller "o" rings are put on the rod between the two EZ Keepers themselves.
+Using the large "O" rings, mount the Keepers so that the one closer to the grip angles backwards when flipped up and the one towards the tip end of the grip section angles forwards when flipped up.
+The two smaller "o" rings are put on the rod between the two Keepers themselves.